Mo Willems' bossy Pigeon makes his operatic debut

 (SOUNDBITE OF ARCHIVED RECORDING)

-BETSY KLOSSEN: I think the most fun thing was when we actually got to sing and tell the pigeon, no, no, no, no, no.
+BETSY CLAASSEN: I think the most fun thing was when we actually got to sing and tell the pigeon, no, no, no, no, no.

-GOMEZ SARMIENTO: That's Betsy Klossen, who attended the show with her nieces.
+GOMEZ SARMIENTO: That's Betsy Claassen (ph), who attended the show with her nieces.

 GOMEZ SARMIENTO: Carlos Simon composed The Pigeon's aria.

-CARLOS SIMON: With classical music, it can be this element of, like, I am singing the song. you will not clap.
-You will not speak or you not do anything.
-You know, these rules that have become part of the genre - well, we want to kind of break those down.
+SIMON: With classical music, it can be this element of, like, I am singing the song; you will not clap; you will not speak or you not do anything.
+You know, these rules that have become part of the genre, well, we want to kind of break those down.

 GOMEZ SARMIENTO: That way, they also got to emphasize The Pigeon's persuasive skills, which he's been sharpening for two decades now.
 I asked Mo Willems if he thinks The Pigeon has grown up at all during that time.